 Prerequisites

-• A pendrive with storage of at least 8 GB
+- A USB drive with at least 8 GB of storage.

 Download Windows 11 ISO